gregphillips03/dsci401/README.md

 + Plus we can't forget the old adage <i>garbage in, garbage out</i>.
 Our model is only every going to perform as well as the data it's fed.

++ Random forest looks to hands-down be the winner, but let's make sure.

 <hr>

 <h2><b>5) Data Visualization</b></h2>

 <hr>

 + It's nearly always more palatable to general audiences to visualize the data with pictures and graphs.
 Here, we'll use ```matplot.pyplot``` to pretty up our confusion matrices.
+I'll be using another boiler plate function from <a href=http://scikit-learn.org/stable/auto_examples/model_selection/plot_confusion_matrix.html>scikit-learn.org</a> that I've added to my data_util file.